 The Lewitt LCT 440 PURE is, as usual, a large diaphragm condenser microphone.
 It uses the same high-end components and capsule technology as Lewitt’s prestige models, but LCT 440 PURE is available with less than $300.

-Designed and engineered in Vienna, Austria this studio microphone offers excellent sound quality with rich bass response and boosted the treble without causing any harshness to the tone.
+Designed and engineered in Vienna, Austria, this studio microphone offer excellent sound quality with a rich bass response and boosted the treble without causing any harshness to the tone.
 The LCT 440 PURE’s cardioid polar pattern guarantees active rear rejection, making it ideal for home recording studios.
-It has a super law self-noise of 7db and is incredibly sensitive.
+It has a super low self-noise of 7db and is incredibly sensitive.

 It’s a bit hard to find anything wrong about the LCT-440-PURE.
 You can use it to record vocals, acoustic instruments, guitar amplifiers, drums, percussion, and everything else you have in your home studio.

-Conclusion: LCT 440 is sturdy, stylish and in a compact housing for easy and safe transportation.
+Conclusion: LCT 440 is sturdy, stylish, and in a compact housing for easy and safe transportation.
 Many user reviews talk about a high-quality studio mic which it’s sound can easily be compared to more expensive models.
-In addition, the package comes with a shock mount and magnetic pop filter to start recording right away.
+Also, the package comes with a shock mount and magnetic pop filter to start recording right away.

 |Value for money:||9/10|